DenisGorbachev/fastask-docs/src/ProgrammerAPI.md

 Space is a group of points.

 The grouping is done by creating a path between Every point from a single space has a path to a single point in the space of spaces.

-## The Tale of Programming

-A child is born.
-She is looking at the world, progressively refining her understanding through *distinctions*.

-* Everything splits into nothing and something (true and false - booleans are born).
-* Something splits into moments on a timeline (0, 1, 2, ... - numbers are born)